 Secretary Kerri Hartland and the deputy secretaries are responsible for the delivery of the department’s services.

-The plan, which is a requirement under the Public Governance, Performance and Accountability Act 2013, will be reported against in the Annual Report 2017–18 and updated on an annual basis.
+The plan, which is a requirement under the Public Governance, Performance and Accountability Act 2013, will be reported against in the Annual Report 2018–19.

-The Department of Employment Strategic Plan 2017–2020 sets the direction for how the Department works for the coming four years.
+The Strategic Plan 2017–2020 sets the direction for how the Department works for the coming four years.

-In addition to the Department of Employment, a number of employment portfolio agencies help deliver the Australian Government’s workplace relations system.
+In addition to the Department of Employment, Skills, Small and Family Business, a number of portfolio agencies help deliver the Australian Government’s workplace relations system.

 - Fair Work Commission